 Super Micro Computer (SMCI) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the server technology company had lost 13.98% over the past month.
-This has lagged the Computer and Technology sector's loss of 11.76% and the S&P 500's loss of 9.52% in that time.
+Prior to today's trading, shares of the server technology company had lost 4.49% over the past month.
+This has traded in line with the Computer and Technology sector and lagged the S&P 500's loss of 3.51% in that time.

-Investors will be hoping for strength from Super Micro Computer as it approaches its next earnings release.
-On that day, Super Micro Computer is projected to report earnings of $2.20 per share, which would represent year-over-year growth of 279.31%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.57 billion, up 52.02% from the year-ago period.
+Super Micro Computer will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $2.20, up 279.31% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.57 billion, up 52.02% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $7.50 per share and revenue of $6.2 billion, which would represent changes of +32.74% and +19.32%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.50 per share and revenue of $6.2 billion.
+These totals would mark changes of +32.74% and +19.32%, respectively, from last year.

 Investors might also notice recent changes to analyst estimates for Super Micro Computer.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 Super Micro Computer is holding a Zacks Rank of #1 (Strong Buy) right now.

-Investors should also note Super Micro Computer's current valuation metrics, including its Forward P/E ratio of 7.26.
-For comparison, its industry has an average Forward P/E of 14.43, which means Super Micro Computer is trading at a discount to the group.
+Investors should also note Super Micro Computer's current valuation metrics, including its Forward P/E ratio of 8.06.
+This valuation marks a discount compared to its industry's average Forward P/E of 16.67.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report